 Lastly, move your search to the outside of your home.
 Find all your outside faucets for uses like your hose and such and make sure there are no leaks coming from them.
 If you have a pool, inspect the pump for any leaks.
 If you notice you have to refill your pool more than usual this could also indicate a leak.
 If you have a running sprinkler system, make sure that it is running properly and that there are no excess pools of water build up or that it is not spitting out water irregularly.

 After you’re done with your inspection, don’t forget to turn your water source for your home back on!

-If at any point you notice any sign of leaking, or might suspect of leaking within the home call California Plumbing San Diego to help!
+If at any point you notice any sign of leaking, or might suspect of leaking within the home call California Plumbing SD to help!
 We can help you solve and fix the problem for you!

 *This blog is for general understanding and educational purposes only and should not be used in place of professional advice.
 Please contact a professional at California Plumbing SD for a consultation.